Duncanma/Blog/content/Blog/halo-custom-edition-with-support-for-user-created-maps-now-available.md

 ---
 date: 2004-05-07T10:49:00+00:00
-title: Halo Custom Edition, with support for user-created maps&#8230; now available&#8230;
+title: Halo Custom Edition, with support for user-created maps... now available...
 type: posts
 ---
 I heard this was coming in a few weeks, but it is [here now](http://gbxforums.gearboxsoftware.com//showflat.php?Cat=&Board=Halo&Number=181661&page=0&view=collapsed&sb=5&o=&fpart=1)....